 Bells Beach (Victoria)

 This stunning neighborhood in Torquay is ideal for beach goers and surfers alike.
 When you’re ready to take the waters of Bells Beach by storm, be warned: you will definitely want to invest in some Australia travel insurance before the region’s strong waves break.
 But what makes this surfer spot special is its landscape.
-Along with the amazement of the surrounding red cliffs, you are just a stone’s throw from the world-famous Great Ocean Road, which I highly recommend exploring.
+Along with the amazement of the surrounding red surfing wet suits, you are just a stone’s throw from the world-famous Great Ocean Road, which I highly recommend exploring.
 If you’re looking for another aquatic challenge, just head to nearby Winkipop, which, though not as busy as Bells Beach, is as picturesque and challenging as a place to show off your surfing skills can put.

 South Cape Bay (TAS)

 Tasmania’s South Cape Bay can be summed up in three words: powerful, cool and secluded.
 This beach is perfect for experienced surfers who want to face the challenging water conditions.
 And if you’re a nature lover, it gets better: the beach is 7.7 kilometers from civilization and takes you through some of Australia’s best World Heritage Sites.
 Peace and quiet, breathtaking scenery and wild waves.
 What is not to love

 This well-known surf spot is located in Noosa in Queensland and is ideal for beginners and experts alike.
 The fantastic thing – and almost too good a goal – in this area is that you can ride the waves all at once.
 When you’re ready for a relaxed surfing experience, you won’t be disappointed with Point Breaks’ gentle waters, which are great for perfecting your technique.